okta/okta.github.io/_source/quickstart/angular/default-example.md

 ## Attach Components to Routes

-You'll need to provide these routes in your sample application, so that we can sign the user in and handle the callback from Okta:
+You'll need to provide these routes in your sample application, so that we can sign the user in and handle the callback from Okta.
+We will show you how to set these up below using [Angular Router](https://angular.io/guide/router):

 - `/`: A default home page to handle basic control of the app.
 - `/implicit/callback`: Handle the response from Okta and store the returned tokens.